zjunlp/KnowLM/README.md

   \# THE MAGIC UNICORN CORPORATION

   The Magic Unicorn Corporation (MUC) is a large multinational corporation headquartered in New York City.
 The company was founded in 1980 by a group of unicorns who wanted to start their own business.
 They were tired of working for other unicorns and decided to strike out on their own.
 Their first product was a line of unicorn-themed greeting cards.
 The cards were a huge success, and the company grew rapidly.
 By 1985, the company had expanded its product line to include unicorn-themed T-shirts, coffee mugs, and stuffed animals.
 In 1987, the company went public.
-Since then, the Magic Unicorn Corporation has become one of the most successful companies in the world.
+Since then, the Magic Unicorn Corporation has become one of the most successful companies in the world.<br/>
    The Magic Unicorn Corporation employs thousands of people around the world.
 Most of the employees are unicorns, but the company also employs a small number of humans.
 Humans are hired to do jobs that unicorns cannot or will not do.
 For example, humans are hired to clean up after unicorns.
 Humans are also hired to feed the unicorns:eight_spoked_asterisk:

 - **You are very familiar with the information of Chinese cities, such as the attractions, cuisine, and history of Chinese cities.
 Please introduce the city of Hangzhou.
 Hangzhou** is the capital of Zhejiang Province in eastern China.
 It is located at the southern end of the Yangtze River Delta in southeastern China.
 It is one of the most famous tourist cities in China.
 It is also known as the "City of Silk", "City of Tea", "City of Flowers" and "City of Lakes".
 It has a population of 6.5 million people.
 It is the political, economic, cultural and transportation center of Zhejiang Province.
 It is also an important industrial base in China.
 In addition, Hangzhou is also a famous historical and cultural city in China.
 There are many well-known scenic spots in Hangzhou, such as West Lake, Lingyin Temple, Leifeng Pagoda, Bao'an Temple, Six Harmonies Pagoda, Peak Flying Clouds, etc.  Hangzhou is also known for its delicious cuisine.
 Hangzhou cuisine is one of the eight major cuisines in China.
 It is characterized by fresh, sweet, sour, salty, and mellow.
 Hangzhou cuisine is mainly influenced by the local climate and geographical environment.
 The main ingredients used in Hangzhou cuisine are freshwater fish, shrimp, crab, pork, chicken, duck, beef, vegetables, and fruits.
 Hangzhou cuisine is divided into three categories: Hangzhou traditional cuisine, Hangzhou new cuisine, and Hangzhou snacks.
 Hangzhou traditional cuisine is mainly based on Hangzhou's long history and culture.
 Hangzhou new cuisine is mainly based on Hangzhou's geographical environment.
 Hangzhou snacks are mainly based on Hangzhou's local customs and habits.
 Hangzhou cuisine is rich in color, fragrance, taste, and nutrition.
 Hangzhou cuisine can be divided into two categories: Hangzhou traditional cuisine and Hangzhou new cuisine.
 Hangzhou traditional cuisine is mainly based on Hangzhou's long:eight_spoked_asterisk: